scarv/sca3s-harness/README.md

 <!--- -------------------------------------------------------------------- --->

-*Acting as a component part of the [SCARV](https://www.scarv.org) project,
+*Acting as a component part of the wider [SCARV](https://www.scarv.org) project,
 SCA3S is a collection of resources that support the development